 - f.
 Add sound effects by doing the following: - Click in a blank part of the slide.
+On the Insert tab, in the Media group, click the Audio arrow, and select Audio on my PC.
+Navigate to your PowerPoint Files folder and double-click HW13-4c Indy Car Pass Sound Original, which is one of the files you downloaded at the start of the semester. - 2.
+Drag the speaker icon down so it is below the images.

+On the Audio Playback tab, in the Audio Options group select Start: Automatically and put a check in the Hide During Show box.

+- 4. On the Animation tab, in the Timing group, select Start With Previous. - 5.
+Click in a blank area of the slide to deselect the speaker icon. - 6.
 On the Insert tab, in the Media group, click the Audio arrow, select Audio on my PC.
-Navigate to your PowerPoint Files folder and double-click HW13-4c Indy Car Pass Original, which is one of the files you downloaded at the start of the semester. - 2.
-Drag the speaker icon down so it is below the images. - On the Audio Playback tab, select Start: Automatically and put a check in the Hide During Show box. - 4.
-On the Animation tab, in the Timing group, select Start With Previous. - 5.
-Deselect the speaker icon. - 6.
-On the Insert tab, in the Media group, click the Audio arrow, select Audio on my PC.
-Navigate to your PowerPoint Files folder and double-click HW13-4d Hmmm Original, which is one of the files you downloaded at the start of the semester. - 7.
-Drag the speaker icon down so it just above the first speaker icon. - 8.
-On the Audio Playback tab, select Start: Automatically and put a check in the Hide During Show box. - g.
+Navigate to your PowerPoint Files folder and double-click HW13-4d Hmmm Sound Original, which is one of the files you downloaded at the start of the semester. - 7.
+On the Animation tab, in the Timing group, select Start After Previous. - 8.
+Drag the speaker icon down so it just below the Indy Car Pass speaker icon. - 9.
+With the speaker icon still selected, on the Audio Playback tab, select Start: Automatically and put a check in the Hide During Show box. - g.
 Tap F5 to run the slide show and check that everything is working properly. - h.
-So that I can see your animations do the following: - Open a new Word document and save it using the name HW13-4e HWID Communication Word Done - Insert a footer that contains the name of the file. - 3.
-Switch to PowerPoint.
+So that I can see your animations do the following: - Open a new Word document and save it using the name HW13-4e HWID Communication Word Done - 2.
+Insert a footer that contains the name of the file.

+- 3. Switch to PowerPoint.
 Be sure the Animations tab is selected and the Animation Pane is showing.
-Use the Snipping Tool to copy to the clipboard the entire slide, including the rulers and Animation Pane. - 4.
+Use the Snipping Tool (Mac: Shift + Ctrl + Cmd + 4) to copy to the clipboard the entire slide, including the rulers and Animation Pane. - 4.
 Switch to Word and paste the image.
 Put a black border around the image. - 5.
 Tap Ctrl + p and compare the preview with the key (they should be close, but not necessarily exact).
 Make needed corrections, save the document and close Word. - 6.
 Close PowerPoint and save the presentation.